By Adam Droscha Staff Writer,

 The County Journal

-Since 2002 the Clark men have provided Leslie and its surrounding area with diverse farm equipment repair.
+Since 2002 the Clark men have provided Leslie and the surrounding areas (up to 100 mile radius) with diverse farm equipment repair.
 For the rural areas of mid-Michigan, there's never a time to slow down.
 Matt Clark, the oldest son who took over the business from his father Dan, understands the importance of getting a farmer's tractor back to the field, and the truck back to the road.
-Among the services and opportunities promised to customers of Clark's Sales and Service, Matt share his pride and plans for the future for the family business.
+Among the services and opportunities promised to customers of Clark's Sales and Service, Matt shares his pride and plans for the future for the family business.

 "I'm working with two sons of two men my dad worked with.
 We really are a second-generation business.
 Guys trained by their dads," said Matt.

 Matt's father and brother started Clark's originally.
 When Matt's brother passed away tragically in 2006, Dan invited Matt to join the family business.
 At the time Matt was working elsewhere, but was pleased to join and help his father.
-Matt took over the business five years ago, and now looks forward to his own son of 7 learning the same mechanical skills.
+Matt took over the business ten years ago, and now looks forward to his own son of 11 learning the same mechanical skills.

 With the passing of the business to the next generations, Clark's experienced growth and expansion.
 Matt recently purchased the buildings, which formerly were leased to the business.
 In the next few years Matt hopes to expand operations to more buildings on the property, and hopefully establish another location in the Howell area.
 For now, Clark's happily serves within a roughly 50-mile radius of its Leslie location.